 Severe migraines usually require that you take prescription or over-the-counter (OTC) medication.
 If you don’t already have one, talk to your doctor about a treatment plan that will work best for you.

 Finding an effective migraine treatment is all about figuring out what works for you.
-Most often, by combining prescription medication with home remedies, you may be able to find some relief from your migraine attacks.
+Most of the time, you may be able to get some relief from your migraines by taking both prescription drugs and home remedies.

 Here are home remedies that you can try during an actual migraine attack.
 They should help to relieve your migraine headache and pain.